 The setting is available in the playlist options.

-Click on the playlist options if you want to set it for a certain playlist, so when that playlist is used as sub-playlist in other places, it will inherit the setting.
+Click on the playlist options if you want to set it for a certain playlist, so when that playlist is used as a sub-playlist in other places, it will inherit the setting.

 Or configure it at the playlist item level for a sub-playlist, the setting will only be applied on the playlist.